-As of June 30, 2016, the Board budget for the next fiscal year was adequate to cover projected costs at the current level.
+As of June 30, 2017, the Board budget for the next fiscal year was adequate to cover projected costs at the current level.
 Through continuous evaluation and planning, the Board has maintained current personnel despite the increased workload while striving to maintain a high level of customer service.
-With the upgrades in technology, the Board will continue to meet the needs of the licensees in North Dakota, while also accomplishing its mission of public protection.
+With the upgrades in technology, software, and physical space the Board will continue to meet the needs of the licensees and stakeholders of North Dakota, while also accomplishing its mission of public protection.